 - Helps female reproductive issues from menarche (the start of the menses) through the childbearing years and into menopause.

-- Helps with fertility, as it nourishes the ovum and helps support reproductive fluids
+- Helps with fertility, as it nourishes the ovum and helps support reproductive fluids such as fertile mucous

 - Balances the pH of the vagina